ChadNetwig/uvw-college-data-viz/README.md

 # 🎓 UVW College — Data Visualization Project

 Data visualizations and analysis created for UVW College to identify demographic factors associated with earning ≤$50,000 vs >$50,000 (U.S. Census "Adult" dataset).
-Delivered as part of CSE 578 (Data Visualization).
 Python analysis code is included; Tableau was used for some production-quality visuals.

 ---